-- A. This Agreement will become effective upon the Commission's signature and extend for a period of eighteen (18) month for the initial term. - B. The Commission may extend the term of this Agreement by written notice to the CNA not later than the last day of the current performance term.
-This Agreement may be extended for two (2) six-month terms. - C. Prior to termination, the Parties agree to work cooperatively in good faith to address any concerns or proposed grounds for termination.
+A. This Agreement will become effective upon the Commission's signature and extend for a period of three (3) calendar years for the initial term.
+The first ninety (90) days of this Agreement will be the transition period for the CNA and the commission, the evaluation period will begin on 1 October 2016.

+B. The Commission may extend the term of this Agreement by written notice to the CNA not later than the last day of the current performance term.